Julie Walters: 2010–2019: Independent films and supporting roles

 Walters played the late MP and Secretary of State for Northern Ireland Mo Mowlam in the drama Mo for Channel 4 broadcast in early 2010.
 She had misgivings about taking on the role because of the differences in their physical appearance, but the result was highly praised by critics.

 In July 2012, Walters appeared in the BBC Two production The Hollow Crown as Mistress Quickly in Shakespeare's Henry IV, Parts I and II.
-In the summer of 2012, she voiced the Witch in Pixar's Brave (2012).
+In the summer of 2012, she voiced the Witch-turned-Woodcarver in Pixar's Brave (2012).
 In 2012, she worked with LV= to promote one of their life insurance products targeted at people over 50.
 Walters was seen in television advertisements, at the lv.com website and in other marketing material helping to raise awareness for life insurance.

 Walters appeared in The Last of the Haussmans at the Royal National Theatre in June 2012.
 The production was broadcast to cinemas around the world through the National Theatre Live programme.
 On 18 November 2012, Walters appeared on stage at St Martin's Theatre in the West End for a 60th anniversary performance of Agatha Christie's The Mousetrap, the world's longest-running play.